 - Content area background colour: the default background colour for the content area, which is the area for which you set the width above.

 - Default font: the default font family that all content elements in the message will inherit.
 It is possible to override this selection at the content block level.

-- Link color: the default link colour that all links will inherit, unless you override it for individual elements.
+- Link colour: the default link colour that all links will inherit unless you override it for individual elements.

 This tab allows you to select different types of rows to insert into the message.

 Rows are structural units that define the horizontal composition of a section of the message by using columns.
 You can use from one to six columns within a row.

 Using more than one column allows you to place different content elements side by side.

 You can add any number of rows to your messages (by drag and dropping them), regardless of the template you selected when you started.

 Every row has its own settings, which gives you the kind of flexibility that was previously only achieved with an email template created from scratch with HTML and CSS.
 For example, you can select a background colour for the entire row, only the message area, or a specific column within it.